Platform for Encrypted Computation

 Compute on ciphertext.

-The server runs the pinned protocol directly on encrypted data, in a sealed, network-isolated sandbox.
+The server runs the pinned application directly on encrypted data, in a sealed, network-isolated sandbox.
 It computes, but it cannot see.

 $ blind jobs create --project rare-disease-af